 - Birds by Habitat and Season in Any North American Region or State

-From the Pacific to the Caribbean, and the mountains to lowlands, the jewel-bright feathered denizens of the Costa Rica are captured with breathtakingly intimate detail in Paul’s photos and stories.
+From the Pacific to Atlantic, and the mountains to lowlands, the jewel-bright feathered denizens of the Latin America are captured with breathtakingly intimate detail in Paul’s photos and stories.
 As with all Paul’s presentations, the focus is on the relationship between the birds and their habitat.
-Paul’s insight, gained through many hours in the field, will familiarize the strange and show audiences how the familiar becomes exotic when looked at through the right lens.
+Paul’s insight, gained through many hours in the field, will familiarize the strange and show audiences how the familiar becomes exotic when looked through the right lens.
 Audiences will gain an enhanced appreciation for the beauty, variety, and natural history of some of the world’s most beautiful birds.